Di-Higgs and tri-Higgs boson signals of muon $g-2$ at a muon collider: Predictions in 2HDM

 where, to avoid confusion with the SM case, we included the proper definition of $m_\mu^{LE}$ in type-II 2HDM.
-For smaller Higgs masses compared to masses of new leptons, the results do not change significantly.
+For smaller Higgs masses compared to masses of new leptons, the results are almost unchanged.
 With increasing the Higgs masses, the $\tan^2 \beta$ enhanced contributions of heavy Higgses go to zero and the formula, with redefined $\lambda$-couplings that absorb $\cos \beta$, matches the SM result (\ref{eq:dela}).\footnote{To be more specific, when heavy Higgs masses are split from those of new leptons we obtain a similar formula with the replacement $\tan^{2}\beta\rightarrow H(x)\tan^{2}\beta$, where $H(x)=x (-7+8x-x^2-2(2+x)\ln(x))/(1-x)^{3}$ and $x=M_{L,E}^{2}/m_{H}^{2}$ (assuming $M_{L}=M_{E}$).
 It is very well approximated by $H(x)\simeq 1$ for any $x \geq 1$ and goes to zero as heavy Higgses are decoupled.}

 The explanation of $\Delta a_{\mu}$ in the type-II 2HDM with $M_{L,E} \simeq m_{H,A,H^\pm}$ requires